hugoabernier/next-level-spfx-workshop/Lab1/README.md

 1. You may get prompted to accept changes.
 This is expected.
 1. Once installation is complete, type `nvm use 14.18.2`, followed by <kbd>Enter</kbd>.
 If you get prompted to accept the changes, please do so.
     > NOTE: If you get an error, try launching an administrative command prompt and repeat the steps above.
-1. When the operation is complete, verify your current version of Node.js by entering `node --v`, followed by <kbd>Enter</kbd>.
+1. When the operation is complete, verify your current version of Node.js by entering `node -v`, followed by <kbd>Enter</kbd>.
 It should display `v14.18.2`.

 ## Exercise 4:  Install Gulp